-Supplier represents and warrants that (i) Supplier Software shall be free from all Liens at the time of Delivery and (ii) Supplier conveys good title to Supplier Software sold.
-In addition, if Supplier Software comes subject to one or more warranties provided by third party manufacturers or vendors to Supplier (“OEM warranties”), then Supplier warrants that it has the authority to assign, and hereby assigns, such OEM warranties to INFOSYS.
+Supplier represents and warrants that (i) Supplier Platform shall be free from all Liens at the time of Delivery.

-Supplier represents and warrants that the Supplier Software shall not infringe any patent, copyright, trademark, trade secret or other intellectual property right.
-Moreover, as of the Effective Date, no third party claim has been alleged against Supplier that any of the Supplier Software provided hereunder infringes upon such third party’s intellectual property rights.
+Supplier represents and warrants that to the knowledge of Supplier, Supplier Platform does not infringe any patent, copyright, trademark, trade secret or other intellectual property right of a third party.
+Moreover, as of the Effective Date, no third party claim has been alleged against Supplier that any of the Supplier Platform provided hereunder infringes upon such third party’s intellectual property rights.
 This representation and warranty shall not extend to any claim of infringement to the extent it results from the exceptions set forth in Section 10.3e.

-Supplier represents and warrants that Supplier has all necessary skills, rights, financial resources, and authority to enter into this Agreement and related License or Subsidiary Agreements, including the authority to provide or license the Supplier Software if Supplier does not solely own all intellectual property rights in such Supplier Software.
+Supplier represents and warrants that Supplier has all necessary skills, rights, financial resources, and authority to enter into this Agreement and related EULA, including the authority to provide or license the Supplier Platform if Supplier does not solely own all intellectual property rights in such Supplier Platform.

-Supplier represents and warrants that the Supplier Software provided to INFOSYS hereunder will not contain (i) any vulnerability, including any condition in the instructions of the Software, whether consistent with its Specifications or not, that renders any System susceptible to unauthorized access and use, or (ii) any harmful code, including computer viruses, worms, trap doors, time bombs, undocumented passwords, disabling code (which renders Supplier Software unusable until a patch or new password is provided), or any similar mechanism or device; provided that enabling keys provided by Supplier to ensure conformance to product licensing restrictions shall be permitted so long as these enabling keys do not interfere with the proper use of the Supplier Software at any time after initial installation.
+Supplier represents and warrants that the Supplier Platform provided to INFOSYS hereunder will not contain (i) any vulnerability, including any condition in the instructions of the Software, whether consistent with its Specifications or not, that renders any System susceptible to unauthorized access and use, or (ii) any harmful code, including computer viruses, worms, trap doors, time bombs, undocumented passwords, disabling code (which renders Supplier Platform unusable until a patch or new password is provided), or any similar mechanism or device; provided that enabling keys provided by Supplier to ensure conformance to product licensing restrictions shall be permitted so long as these enabling keys do not interfere with the proper use of the Supplier Platform at any time after initial installation.

-Supplier Software and Services Warranty Claims Procedure.
-If INFOSYS believes there is a breach of any warranty with respect to any Supplier Software, then in addition to any other remedies INFOSYS may have, Supplier agrees to perform, at INFOSYS’s election, any one of the following to remedy the defect: either (a) repair or replace the Supplier Software or re-perform the Services to correct the breach of warranty at no cost to INFOSYS; (b) accept the return of the Supplier Software and provide INFOSYS with a full refund for such Supplier Software or Services;(c) credit INFOSYS with a commercially reasonable reduction in the price of such Supplier Software or (d) INFOSYS may opt to repair the Supplier Software or correct the Services itself, or engage a third party to do so, and Supplier shall reimburse INFOSYS for the expenses incurred up to a maximum amount of 117.5% of the original cost of the defective Supplier Software or Services.
-Supplier shall bear all transportation costs and risk of loss and damage in transit with respect to all Supplier Software transported in connection with this Section, and all repaired and replacement Supplier Software is warranted as provided herein.
+Supplier Platform and Services Warranty Claims Procedure.
+If INFOSYS believes there is a breach of any warranty with respect to any Supplier Platform, then, it shall immediately notify the Supplier., Supplier agrees to perform, any one of the following to remedy the defect: either (a) repair or replace the Supplier Platform or re-perform the Services to correct the breach of warranty at no cost to INFOSYS.

-SUPPLIER SOFTWARE IS OFFERED ON AN “AS IS” BASIS.
-SUPPLIER MAKES NO WARRANTY, GUARANTEE, OR REPRESENTATION, EXPRESS OR IMPLIED, RELATING TO THE RELIABILITY, EFFECTIVENESS, ACCURACY, COMPLETENESS, PERFORMANCE, OR OPERATION OF THE SUPPLIER SOFTWARE, AND DISCLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+NOTWITSTANDING ANYTHING CONTAINED HEREIN, SUPPLIER PLATFORM IS OFFERED ON AN “AS IS” BASIS.
+SUPPLIER MAKES NO WARRANTY, GUARANTEE, OR REPRESENTATION, EXPRESS OR IMPLIED, RELATING TO THE RELIABILITY, EFFECTIVENESS, ACCURACY, COMPLETENESS, PERFORMANCE, OR OPERATION OF THE SUPPLIER PLATFORM, AND DISCLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+SUPPLIER DOES NOT REPRESENT, WARRANT OR GUARANTEE THAT THE SUPPLIER PLATFORM ARE COMPLIANT WITH ANY SPECIFIC DATA PROTECTION LAWS, PRIVACY LAWS, OR DISABILITY ACCESSIBILITY LAWS APPLICABLE TO CLIENT.